Skip to Content

 4. Deep-fried

-1. Bring the oil to medium-high heat, about 170°C/340°F, with a kitchen thermometer.
-You can also throw a small portion of the dough into the oil.
+• If you do not have a kitchen thermometer, you can throw a small portion of the dough into the oil.
 The temperature is suitable for deep frying when the dough is intact and does not fall apart, and it floats to the top in a few seconds.

 Once you have filled and shaped the taro puffs into an oval shape, place them on a tray lined with a baking sheet.
 Next, please keep them in the freezer until they are firm.
-Then, you can transfer them to a freezer bag to keep as they will no longer stick together.
-I can be kept for up to a month.
+Then, you can transfer them to a freezer bag to keep, as they will no longer stick together.
+They can be stored for up to one month.

 You can try making the following snacks and dim sum if you like taro puffs.

-• Our spring rolls are light, crispy, and airy and shatter in your mouth when you bite on them.
+• Our spring rolls are light, crispy, and airy, and shatter in your mouth when you bite into them.
 This recipe is a classic that everyone likes.

-• Shumai is an open-end dumpling with meat and shrimp paste wrapped with a thin pasty skin.
+• Shumai is an open-ended dumpling with meat and shrimp paste wrapped with a thin, pasty skin.
 It has remained my favorite Dim Sum through the years.

 • Find out how to make shrimp dumplings (har gow) with the exact taste you expect from the Chinese restaurant.